jmantel-edu/cti110-final/README.md

 ### Continued development

 In the future, I want to get to understand the CSS Grid more and use it to create websites easier than before.
 I would also like to learn techniques to measure the proportions of the example images to make a site closer to the vision given (The proportions as they are in the final project don't match exactly.)
+Unfortunately, I didn't leave myself any time to figure out the mobile responsiveness...
+I'm probably losing a lot of points.

 ### Useful resources
 - [CSS Grid Generator](https://cssgridgenerator.io/) - Made creating the grid layout really easy.